Statement of Faith & Practice for Redeemer Church

 - The bodily ascension of Jesus to heaven, His exaltation and personal, literal and bodily coming again the second time for the Church (John 14:2-3; I Thessalonians 4:13-18).

-- The salvation of sinners by grace, through repentance and faith in the perfect and sufficient work of the cross of Calvary by which we obtain remission of sins (Ephesians 2:8-9; Hebrews 9:12; Romans 5:11).
+- The salvation of sinners by grace alone, through repentance and faith alone in the perfect and sufficient work of the cross of Calvary alone by which we obtain remission of sins (Ephesians 2:8-9; Hebrews 9:12; Romans 5:11).

-- The necessity of water baptism by immersion in the name of the Eternal Godhead in order to fulfill the command of Christ (Matthew 28:19; Acts 2:36-39; 19:1-6).
+- The necessity of water baptism by immersion in the name of the Father, Son and Holy Spirit in order to fulfill the command of Christ (Matthew 28:19; Acts 2:36-39; 19:1-6).

 - The Spirit-filled life, a life of separation from the world and perfecting of holiness in the fear of God as an expression of Christian faith (Ephesians 5:18; II Corinthians 6:14; 7:1).